tonyxieuoft/BCB430_Chang_Lab_program/README.md

 #### Alignments Directory (output)

-This directory contains fasta files, each corresponding to one gene alignment.
+This directory contains alignment files in fasta format for each gene present in the input directory.

 ## Methods and Algorithms